 Washington Aqueduct releases year-long plan for repairs to the District’s original water conduit.
 Click here for additional information.

-Washington Aqueduct's statement on EPA’s proposed PFAS regulations
+Washington Aqueduct's statement on EPA’s Final PFAS regulations - Friday, March 17, 2023

-March 16, 2023: Washington Aqueduct is dedicated to executing its critical mission to ensure safe, reliable, and cost-effective drinking water for its customers, which includes a strong commitment to meeting upcoming U.S. Environmental Protection Agency (EPA) regulatory standards for per- and polyfluoroalkyl substances (PFAS).
-Our team is evaluating the EPA’s Proposed PFAS National Primary Drinking Water Regulation announced on March 14, 2023, and in tandem with our wholesale customers, is preparing to meet all EPA requirements once drinking water standards are finalized.
+The Washington Aqueduct is dedicated to executing its critical mission to ensure safe, reliable, and cost-effective drinking water for its wholesale customers – DC Water, Fairfax Water, and Arlington County – which includes a strong commitment to meeting the newly released U.S. Environmental Protection Agency (EPA) regulatory standards for per- and polyfluoroalkyl substances (PFAS).
+Our team is evaluating the EPA’s Final PFAS National Primary Drinking Water Regulation published April 10, 2024, and in tandem with our wholesale customers, is preparing to update all needed operating procedures to ensure we meet EPA requirements encompassed in these updated regulatory standards.
+Our commitment is to update the public as soon as our evaluation is complete and a path forward has been determined.

 Please contact your respective direct water provider for additional information.